GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/bias.rst

 bias will be stored there as well as the sensitivity function.
-The motivation for storing the processed calibration safely out of ``redux`` is that later on, if we decide to restart the science reduction from scratch, we can just delete everything knowing that the bias and the sensitivity function are safe and won't have to be done again.
+The motivation for storing the processed calibration safely out of ``redux`` is that later on, if we decide to restart the science reduction from scratch, we can just delete everything in ``redux`` knowing that the master bias and the sensitivity function are safe and won't have to be created again.
 This is preference, not a requirement.

 ::